Who We Are

 SHIFT - Benefits of Taking Part

-Companies signing up to the Initiative will be demonstrating to their employees, shareholders and customers that they are serious about looking after their workforce, their profitability and reputation.
+Companies signing up to the Initiative will be demonstrating to their employees, shareholders and customers alike, they are serious about caring for their workforce in addition to their profitability and reputation.

-The scheme provides companies with a pathway to achieve goals and a means of measuring performance.
+The scheme provides companies with a means of measuring performance, along with a pathway to achieving best practices and goals with regard to employee workplace health as well as for safety management and accident prevention.
 Industry specific guidelines, audits, bulletins and best practice will be produced in a style that builds up over time into a supporting manual for health and safety management in foundries.
 As a member of the scheme, companies will have access to industry specific advice through the administrator's office and this website.

 The initiative regularly holds a forum three times per year in Wednesbury which is attended on average by more than 85 delegates, representing half the total number of member foundries .
 These events offer the chance to hear first-hand, the latest developments within the industry and to hear expert speakers on topics which have been raised by members as being significant, therefore helping make improvements to their understanding, and, as a result, their management of health and safety within their businesses.
-Minutes and presentation data is sent out to members after each forum.
+Minutes and presentation data are sent out to members after each forum.
 These events are supported by the HSE who attend every one.

-Safety and Health Awareness Days (SHAD's) are an opportunity to visit other members where the HSE and suppliers are presenting training and advisory sessions on a variety of topics at the time such as personal protective equipment (PPE), respiratory protective equipment (RPE), noise, manual handling etc.
+Safety and Health Awareness Days (SHAD's) are an opportunity to visit other members, where the HSE and suppliers are on site presenting training and advisory sessions on a variety of topics at the time such as personal protective equipment (PPE), respiratory protective equipment (RPE), noise, manual handling etc.

 In addition, members can raise questions anonymously through the administrator for circulation amongst other members to get advice or opinions on matters that are concerning them.
 As knowledge is learnt within the initiative, it will be added to this dedicated website for anyone within the industry to be able to access at any time.